gelisam/klister/README.rst

 The Klister Guide consists of the various commented examples linked from the above feature list, plus the extra information in the sub-sections below.

-The `Klister Reference`_ currently consists of a half-generated, half-manually-updated file giving either a type signature or a short example for every identifier in the "prelude.kl" language.
+The Klister Reference covers every identifier in the "prelude.kl" language, but doesn't currently say much about each.
+It consists of a `list of examples` showing how to use the macros, and a `list of type signatures` documenting how to use the values and functions.

-.. _Klister Reference: examples/primitives-documentation.kl
+.. _list of examples: examples/primitives-documentation.kl
+.. _list of type signatures: examples/primitives-documentation.golden

 Imports
 ~~~~~~~